 While most of the children in the Colonial School District speak English at home, there are students who use one of nearly 20 different languages outside of school and rely on the District to learn English.
-To help these English Language Learners (ELLs), Colonial School District provides an innovative English as a Second Language (ESL) model known as "Sheltered Instruction Observation Protocol", or SIOP.
+To help these English Language Learners (ELLs), Colonial School District provides an innovative English Language Development (ELD) model known as "Sheltered Instruction Observation Protocol", or SIOP.
 SIOP gives these children the opportunity to stay current with their classmates in the different subject areas, while learning to speak, read, write and hear English.

-Rather than pulling students out of the regular classes for ESL instruction, SIOP allows the ESL teachers to push in to the classroom to give one-on-one and small group support to the ELLs while they learn the same concepts as their peers.
-The District has also trained more than 40 regular classroom teachers in the SIOP model to help support ELLs in between visits from the ESL teachers.
-On the secondary level, scheduled classes are also available, but ESL teachers continue to push in to content areas to help with vocabulary and/or concept development.
+Rather than pulling students out of the regular classes for ELD instruction, SIOP allows the ELD teachers to push in to the classroom to give one-on-one and small group support to the ELLs while they learn the same concepts as their peers.
+The District has also trained more than 40 regular classroom teachers in the SIOP model to help support ELLs in between visits from the ELD teachers.
+On the secondary level, scheduled classes are also available, but ELDL teachers continue to push in to content areas to help with vocabulary and/or concept development.

 - To use English to communicate in academic and social settings

 - To use English to achieve academic standards